AzuraCast/AzuraCast/Readme.md

 Since AzuraCast installs its own radio tools, databases and web servers, you should always install AzuraCast on a "clean" server instance with no other web or radio software installed previously.

-As the `root` user, execute these commands to set up your AzuraCast server:
+Execute these commands **as the root user** to set up your AzuraCast server:

 ```bash
 apt-get update